viljoviitanen/Openelec-addons/README.md

 A Nintendo emulator. http://fceux.org

-2.0.1 download adds a file dialog to choose the launched rom
-To quit the emulator, press the delete key
+2.0.2 download adds a setting for command line parameters To quit the emulator, press the delete key

 TODO:
 - fix ccache directory, now it does not use openelec build specific cache directory, but default $HOME/.ccache
-- add command line parameters to settings instead of hardcoded values

 To compile and create addon
     ./scripts/create_addon fceu